wp-plugins/twitter-image-host/readme.txt

 Uses Twitter's authentication and a list of authorised accounts, so you can let others use your image host too.
 You can even post status updates to Twitter while submitting images.

+Provides a widget and shortcode to display uploaded images.
+This supports filtering by Twitter account, styling with CSS, and Lightbox/Thickbox.

 Mac users, grab the Automator service from the [plugin's homepage](http://atastypixel.com/blog/wordpress/plugins/twitter-image-host) to be able to upload via a context menu item in the Finder!